zphixon/powdermilk-biscuits/README.md

 - Gui
   - Layers?
   - Modify all the ui state stuff in egui
-  - Fix issues with egui/mouse interaction
-    - Rudimentary widget system?
-    - Embed renderer as a PaintCallback (complex)?
   - i18n
     - We have mappings between messages and languages but we're still passing strings around
     - Also investigate [fluent](https://projectfluent.org/)